circleci/circleci-docs/jekyll/_cci2/workflows.md

 ### Limitations

-Projects run using the CircleCI API will *not* trigger workflows.
-If you build a project with workflows using the API, CircleCI will build the project as if the workflows did not exist.
-Please note that builds without workflows require a `build` job.
+Projects run by using the CircleCI API will *not* trigger workflows.
+If you build a project with workflows using the API, CircleCI will build the project as if the workflows did not exist. **Note:** builds without workflows require a `build` job.

 Refer to the [Workflows]({{ site.baseurl }}/2.0/faq) section of the Migration FAQ for additional information and limitations.